The Church of St. Giles, Imber, Wiltshire, England

 What an extraordinary place Imber is.
 In December 1943, during the second World War, the entire

-allow access to the village a few times a year, Easter and Christmas being two such occasions, and
+allow access to the village a few times a year, Easter and Christmas being two such occasions.

-We were invited to photograph St. Giles during the Easter 2004 opening.
+We were invited to photograph the church of St. Giles during the Easter 2004 opening.
 Unfortunately the weather

-lights) and the flash on our camera is not very effective in such a large area.
+lights) and the flash on our camera was not very effective in such a large area.
 However, now we have made our

 excuses for the photographs not being as good as they might, we hope you do enjoy the opportunity of seeing this church

 Although the building appears to be in relatively good repair, looks can be deceiving and money is always needed for

 ongoing projects.
 The Churches Conservation Trust now has the responsibility